-WHERE TO SHOP + COMPOST: FAQs + SUBMISSIONS.
+WHERE TO SHOP + COMPOST: FAQs + SUBMISSIONS

 My hope is that the Where to Shop guide tells you which stores welcome containers brought from home with open arms.
 Large chain stores with bulk aisles like Whole Food, Winco, and Kroger tend to have container policies that vary from store to store and even from manager to manager.
-For that reason, I don't include those, as I want to make sure the only stores listed are places that you can bring your own containers with confidence.
+For that reason, I don't typically include those, as I want to make sure the only stores listed are places that you can bring your own containers with confidence.
 So if there's nothing listed for your area, it's always worthwhile to check with your local chains to see what their tolerance for BYOC (bring your own containers) is.

 How often are the guides updated?

 I update them monthly to include the latest reader-submitted additions and edits.